Sandwip Island: Early modern period

 The island of Sandwip was administered under the Sarkar of Fatehabad under the Mughal empire.
-At the start of the 17th century, the island was under the rule of Antonio de Sousa Godinho, a Portuguese pirate, though it had previously been ruled by Kedar Rai, a Bengali Hindu chieftain who controlled large parts of eastern Bengal.
-According to Pierre Du Jarric, Kedar Rai managed to reclaim governance of Sandwip from Godinho with the help of another group of Portuguese pirates.
-The Mughals and the Arakanese failed to annex Sandwip from Kedar Rai.
-By 1602, a Portuguese settler from Montargil in Kedar Rai's service, Domingos Carvalho, managed to earn the governorship of Sandwip after assisting Rai in battles against the Arakan and the Mughals.
-Emmanuel de Mattos came from Chittagong to aid Carvalho in the Portuguese annexation, and they divided the island between them and Gonçalves.
-Philippe de Brito also established a fort in the island.
-It is said that each year about 300 salt-loaded ships sailed from Sandwip for Liverpool.
-In addition to its salt industry, Sandwip also became known for its ship-building at the time.
-Eventually, the Portuguese held the island in conjunction with the Arakanese and Muslim rulers.
-Even today some of the architecture on the island reflects the island's history as a 17th-century pirate-stronghold.
+At the start of the 17th century, the island was under the rule of António de Sousa Godinho, a Portuguese pirate, though it had previously been ruled by Kedar Rai, a Bengali Hindu chieftain who controlled large parts of eastern Bengal.
+According to Pierre Du Jarric, Kedar Rai managed to reclaim the governance of Sandwip from Godinho with the help of another group of Portuguese pirates.
+The Mughals and the Arakanese failed to annex the island from Kedar Rai.
+By 1602, a Portuguese settler from Montargil, in Kedar Rai's service, Domingos de Carvalho, managed to earn the governorship of Sandwip after assisting Rai in battles against the Arakan and the Mughals.
+Manuel de Matos came from Chittagong to aid Carvalho in the Portuguese annexation, and they divided the island between themselves and a Portuguese pirate named Gonçalves.
+Filipe de Brito e Nicote also established a fort on the island.
+It is said that, each year, about 300 salt-loaded ships sailed from Sandwip for Liverpool.
+In addition to its salt industry, Sandwip also became known for ship-building at the time.
+Eventually, the Portuguese held the island in-conjunction with the Arakanese and Muslim rulers.
+Even today, some of the architecture on the island reflects the island's history as a 17th-century pirate-stronghold.
 Philip III, the King of Portugal, ennobled Carvalho for his efforts.

-The loyalty of the Portuguese however, was suspected by the Arakanese.
+The loyalty of the Portuguese, however, was suspected by the Arakanese.
 The Arakanese King of Mrauk U, Min Razagyi would execute many of the Portuguese settlers in his kingdom.
-In November 1602, the Jesuits fled to Sandwip following the imprisonment and execution of their head priest Fernandez in Chittagong (which was under Arakanese rule).
-Carvalho fled to Jessore for safety, but the city's ruler Pratapaditya, an ally of the Arakanese, had him executed and sent his severed head back to Arakan.
-Other sources say that Carvalho was not killed by Pratapaditya but was wounded in battle against the Mughals, and that he fled to Hugli.
-He was succeeded by Manuel de Mattos, but the Portuguese were defeated in Sandwip during Mattos' office and the island was taken by Fateh Khan.
-Khan then developed a garrison of Muslim soldiers and fleet of 40 sailboats on the island.
+In November 1602, the Jesuits fled to Sandwip following the imprisonment and execution of their head priest, Fernandes, in Chittagong (which was under Arakanese rule).
+Carvalho fled to Jessore for safety, but the city's ruler, Pratapaditya—an ally of the Arakanese—had him executed and sent his severed head back to Arakan.
+Other sources say that Carvalho was not killed by Pratapaditya, but rather wounded in battle against the Mughals, and that he fled to Hugli.
+Ultimately he was succeeded by Manuel de Matos, but the Portuguese were defeated in Sandwip during Matos' office and the island was taken by Fateh Khan.
+Khan then developed a garrison of Muslim soldiers and a fleet of 40 sailboats on the island.